CyberAlpaca/squish-api-python-extension/docs/index.md

 Python package that extends Squish Python API.
 It provides tools for everyday automated test cases development.

 ### Requirements
-To enjoy all the features of the SQUAPE package, you have to use it with Squish version 6.7.0 or newer.
+The minimal requirement for the SQUAPE package is Squish version 6.7.0.
+Individual features may require a more recent Squish package.

 ### Installation
 The package is available on the Python Package Index (PyPI).